chufanchen/read-paper-and-code/slides/1-4.typ

 // - Method: Offline RL + Offline-to-Online RL
 - Motivation:
-  1. It must make use of online interaction data since static demonstration data would not be representative of the task when the model is deployed:
+  1. It must make use of online interaction data since static demonstration data would not be representative of the task when the model is deployed.
   2. Learning on-the-fly means the approach must learn from multi-turn interaction data from the model itself, a large of chunk of which would consist of failures.
 Proper mechanisms must be designed to automatically pick out the correct actions while filtering the wrong ones.
 - Method:
   1. Train instruction-level and step-level value function